wr0ngway/pytivo-video-manager/README.txt

 PyTivo Video Manager

+version 0.3c

+Fixed bug when navigating OUT of an empty directory and bug where share list was not being updated when a video is deleted

 version 0.3b

 Added 1) share and directory listings show the number of videos and directories contained within them, and 2) added a "Please Wait" icon